-FASTSIGNS has been making signs since 1985, when company founders Gary Salomon and Bob Schanbaum opened their first store in Dallas, Texas.
+FASTSIGNS International Inc has been making signs since 1985, when company founders Gary Salomon and Bob Schanbaum opened their first store in Dallas, Texas.

-Due to the demand for its service, the company began franchising the business model in 1986 with a list of compelling features.
+Due to the demand for its practical solutions service, the sign company began franchising the business model in 1986 with a list of compelling features.
 The FASTSIGNS franchise business model was launched in the UK 10 years later.
-A worldwide franchisor and at the forefront of signage, today FASTSIGNS International has around 675 centres around the world, 20 of which are in the UK.
+A worldwide franchisor and at the forefront of signage, today FASTSIGNS International has around 675 signage business centres around the world offering sign solutions, 20 of which are in the UK.

 Services provided to customers include graphic design, content development, project management, site surveying, installation, and shipping and storage - all delivered with a focus on exceptional customer service.

 FASTSIGNS is a full member of the British Franchise Association.

-The first option is to open a new FASTSIGNS centre in a protected territory that contains 5,000 potential business clients.
+The first option is to open a new FASTSIGNS centre.
+Ideal franchisees operate in a protected territory that contains 5,000 potential business clients.

-Co-Brand franchisees also benefit from a royalty fee reduction during their first year of trading.
+A Co-Brand franchise owner also benefits from a royalty fee reduction during their first year of trading.

 A management franchise, franchisees use the latest digital signage technology and printing techniques identified by FASTSIGNS to fulfil orders for companies working in the manufacturing, retail, sports and leisure, education and healthcare sectors, building a successful business in an exclusive territory in the process.

-The cost of a FASTSIGNS franchise depends on centre size and the type of franchise opportunity you decide to invest in.
-However, as a guide, the minimum personal investment required for a new FASTSIGNS centre is £36,000.
+The cost of a FASTSIGNS sign business franchise depends on centre size and the type of franchise opportunity you decide to invest in.
+However, as a guide, the minimum investment required for a new FASTSIGNS UK centre is £36,000.

-As well as support and training, franchisees get help with selecting a suitable site and negotiating a lease, fit-out drawings, architectural planning, a protected territory containing 5,000 business customers, a pre-opening marketing plan, access to FASTSIGNS’ online management system and an invitation to the company’s annual convention and supplier showcase.
+As well as support and training, franchisees get help with selecting a suitable site and negotiating a lease, fit-out drawings, architectural planning, a protected territory containing 5,000 business customers, a pre-opening marketing campaigns plan, access to FASTSIGNS’ online management system and an invitation to the company’s annual convention and key suppliers showcase.

-For the first 12 months of trading, franchisees pay a royalty fee of four per cent of their monthly gross turnover, plus a one per cent contribution to FASTSIGNS’ central marketing fund.
+For the first 12 months of trading, franchisees pay a royalty fee of four per cent of their monthly gross turnover, plus a one per cent contribution to FASTSIGNS’ central national advertising fund.
 This rises to seven per cent and two per cent respectively after year one.

 According to FASTSIGNS, centres hit break-even point quickly, providing franchisees follow the company’s tried-and-tested systems of operation.